 THE RUT 28K RACE

 There are sections of this course, including the ascent and traverse of Headwaters ridge, as well as the ascent and descent of Lone Peak, which are EXTREMELY STEEP & TECHNICAL with sections of exposure and potential rockfall hazard.
-We will have safety personnel along these sections keeping an eye out for runners and assessing any objective hazards, but the responsibility falls on the race participant to be aware of your surroundings and other runners.
+The result of a fall in these sections could be injury or death.
+We will have safety personnel along these sections, but the responsibility falls on the participant to have the skills to traverse these areas safely.
 This is a true mountain course so please treat it with the respect it deserves!
 We strongly encourage you to become familiar with the course terrain before registering for this event.

-Aid Stations & Cut-off Times (We are going cupless in 2019!)
+Aid Stations & Cut-off Times (We are a cupless event)

-There are 3 fully stocked aid stations located along the 28K course.
+There are 3 fully stocked aid stations & 1 water only station located along the 28K course.
 Each aid station will be supplied with water, Skratch Labs goodies, sweet and salty snacks, first aid, and energetic volunteers!

 - Cut-off times will be strictly enforced for the safety of the runners and the volunteers.